Smita Talwalkar

-Smita Talwalkar (5 September 1954 – 6 August 2014) was a Marathi film actress, producer and director.
+Smita Talwalkar (5 September 1954 – 6 August 2014) was an Indian actress, producer and director in Marathi cinema.
 She won two National Film Awards as producer of the films Kalat Nakalat (1989) and Tu Tithe Mee (1998).

 Career

 Born as Smita Govilkar on 5 September 1954, Talwalkar was a television newsreader for 17 years before entering acting.
 Her initial successful films as an actress include Tu Saubhagyavati Ho and Gadbad Ghotala, both of 1986.
 Gadbad Ghotala was a comedy romance film with ensemble caste of various notable actors.
 She stepped into the role of a film producer with her first film Kalat Nakalat under the banner of Asmita Chitra in 1989.
 The drama dealt with delicate topic of families and children where one of the parents is involved in the extra-marital affair.
 Directed by Kanchan Nayak, the film was adjudged as the Best Marathi Feature Film at the 37th National Film Awards.

 In 1991, Talwalkar played the role of Minal, a childhood friend of a mentally challenged boy in Chaukat Raja.
 The lead role of the boy was played by Dilip Prabhavalkar, for which he won Maharashtra State Film Award for Best Actor.
 Directed by Sanjay Surkar, the film was also produced by Talwalkar.
 Surkar-Talwalkar pair would create many notable films in future like Tu Tithe Mee (1998), Saatchya Aat Gharat (2004) and Anandache Jhaad (2006).
 After her role as a producer, Talwalkar made her directorial debut in 1993 with the comedy-drama film Sawat Mazhi Ladki.
 The film received the Maharashtra State Film Award.

 The Surkar-Talwalkar pair reprised their roles of director and producer respectively in their next ventures of Tu Tithe Mee and Saatchya Aat Gharat.
 Tu Tithe Mee was a story of troubles that an aged couple faced in a joint family where the lead roles were played by Mohan Joshi and Suhas Joshi.
 The film won Talwalkar her second National Film Award.
 Saatchya Aat Gharat was based partly on a 2002 incident in the University of Pune campus where a girl student was raped by a phony policeman.
 The film also criticized the Western cultures of pubs, body piercings, Valentine's Day, etc. Apart from producing films, Talwalkar continued her acting in various cameo and supporting roles in several films and televisions.